 An unweighted GPA reflects the grade earned in a course, without taking the course level into consideration.
 It is always reported on a 4.0 scale.
 This holds all students at the same level, which makes it easier to weigh students against each other in terms of academic success.

-A weighted GPA takes into consideration the score in a particular class, as well as the difficulty level of that class.
+A weighted GPA takes into consideration the score in a particular class, as well as the difficulty level of that class (for example, AP classes are usually considered more challenging than regular courses).
 High schools calculate these differently, but the most common scale reaches 5.0.
 The variability in this scale causes issues in being able to compare students across high schools.

 What Colleges See

-Colleges prefer to examine the unweighted GPA of a student in the application process, as unfair as it may seem to students.
-This means that students must shoot for all As in their classes if they are aiming for a perfect GPA while also taking the hardest classes available to them; although Ivy League colleges may prefer an unweighted GPA, they still are interested in the difficulty of the classes that students are taking, just not in correlation with their grades.
+Colleges prefer to examine the unweighted GPA of a student when they make admissions decisions, as unfair as it may seem to students.
+This means that students must shoot for all As in their classes if they are aiming for a perfect GPA while also taking the hardest coursework available to them; although Ivy League colleges may prefer an unweighted GPA, they still are interested in the difficulty of the classes that students are taking, just not in correlation with their grades.

 Some top colleges also look at class rank, which is determined by GPA.
 This is where a student’s grades place in comparison to their peers within their own high school.
 Not all high schools rank their students, however, so this doesn’t apply to all applicants.